 DAGs can create an atmosphere for fellowship, encouragement, and accountability—building an environment where God can work.
 In Growing Up, Robby Gallaty presents a practical, easy-to-implement system for growing in one’s faith.
 This guide offers a manual for making disciples, addressing the what, why, where, and how of discipleship.
 D-Groups, as Gallaty calls them, can teach you and others how to grow your relationship with God, how to defend your faith, and how to guide others in their relationships with God.

 If you are interested in joining or starting a DAG, please contact us.
-Also, if you are interested in purchasing this book, you can let us know and/or click on the picture of the book.
-We still have a few copies available for purchase ($11) in Nick’s office
+Also, if you are interested in purchasing this book, you can click on the picture of the book.

-Pastor Nick is currently preaching through a sermon series on Sunday mornings called “Habits for Godly Living.”
-Covering eight of the biblical disciplines for the Christian life discussed thoroughly in Donald Whitney’s book, Nick recommends everyone read this book, too.
+A few years ago, Pastor Nick preached through a sermon series on Sunday mornings called “Habits for Godly Living.”
+Covering eight of the biblical disciplines for the Christian life discussed thoroughly in Donald Whitney’s book, Nick recommended everyone read this book, too.

 It’s not uncommon for an accomplished musician to be able to sit down in front of a new piece of music and play it though without a hitch.
 It seems easy, as if playing required no effort.
 Yet, the ‘freedom’ to play with such skill comes only after years of disciplined practice.